Last updated on September 27th, 2024 at 03:33 pm

 The overlap area highlights the keywords the competitors have in common.

-If you track competitor positions for your important keywords, your likely interested in your share of voice compared to your competitors.
+Tracking competitor positions for your important keywords helps you understand your share of voice compared to your competitors and how likely a prospect will find your business.

 If you’ve not seen a keyword gap analysis in a while, it’s likely that SEO is an underutilized growth channel for your biz.